basarat/demo-typestyle/03-media/script.md

 (show the responsivenss of the layout)

-You can even write non standard media queries if you wanted using TypeStyle by simply using the `$nest` operator of the style object.
+You can even write non standard media queries if you wanted using TypeStyle by simply using the `$nest` property of the style object.

 ```js
 const className = style(